 I’d love for you to share this on Pinterest!

-Be sure to visit the Homeright Diy site to see how easy this was to paint!
-I can’t imagine painting something like this by hand, or even with spray paint!
+I can’t believe how easy this garbage can enclosure was to paint!
+Can you imagine painting something like this by hand or spray paint?

 Using reclaimed items for garbage can enclosure